agronholm/anyio/docs/tasks.rst

 -------------------

 Whenever a new task is spawned, `context`_ will be copied to the new task.
-It is important to note *which* content will be copied to the newly spawned task.
+It is important to note *which* context will be copied to the newly spawned task.
 It is not the context of the task group's host task that will be copied, but the context of the task that calls :meth:`TaskGroup.start() <.abc.TaskGroup.start>` or :meth:`TaskGroup.start_soon() <.abc.TaskGroup.start_soon>`.